Katie Magnus

-Katie Magnus, Lady Magnus (née Emanuel; 2 May 1844 – March 1924), was a British author and communal worker.
+Katie Magnus, Lady Magnus (2 May 1844 – March 1924), was a British author and communal worker.

 A Jew, she was born to E. Emanuel in Portsmouth, and married Sir Philip Magnus.
 She was a member of various committees of the Berkeley Street Synagogue, engaged in the Jews' Deaf and Dumb Home, and was a treasurer of the Jewish Girls' Club.
 She wrote several popular books, and also contributed with articles to several periodicals.

 She died in London in March 1924.